 q 8.3 Other Non-Standard Provisions:

-q Creditors with allowed nonpriority unsecured claims shall be paid in full through the plan at ___% interest.
+q Creditors with allowed nonpriority unsecured claims will be paid in full through the plan at ___% interest that begins to accrue on the plan’s effective date.

 All remaining terms of the original Chapter 13 Plan are unaffected.
 In the event of a conflict between the terms of the original Chapter 13 Plan and the terms of this amendment, the terms of this amendment control.